openbmc/docs/kernel-development.md

 There are cases where waiting for upstream acceptance will delay the bring-up of a new system.
 This should be avoided through careful planning and early development of the features upstream, but where this has not happened we can chose to carry the patches in the OpenBMC tree while the upstream development is ongoing.

 Another exception to the upstream first rule is where patches are modifying files that are not upstream.
-This currently includes the aspeed board file `arch/arm/mach-aspeed/aspeed.c`, and the device tree source files `dtbs`.
+This currently includes the aspeed board file `arch/arm/mach-aspeed/aspeed.c`, and the device tree source files `dts`.
 The board file should go away when we get drivers written for all of the functionaltiy; for now it contains some hacks relating to LPC and early init.

 ## Getting existing code in the tree